 If you love the outdoors, you’ll be in heaven here, with 52 open acres.
 You’ll have your choice of many activities, but one of the most popular things is taking a leisurely bike ride right along the river.
 You can pack a lunch and stop to take in the view.
 Besides bike riding, there’s also kayaking, paddle boarding, visiting the museum, or going to an event at the Amphitheater.

-The annual 5K run is hosted on Mud Island.
+The Harbortown 3 Mile Run is an annual event hosted on Mud Island.
 With that comes neighborhood music festivals and pop-up neighborhood parties throughout the island featuring bouncy houses and potlucks.
+Looking for longer runs in this gorgeous area?
+The Great American River Run is part of the Memphis in May International Festival and features runs from 5K to Half Marathon.

 One of the most popular outdoor spots is Greenbelt Park.
-Visitors love sitting next to the river at sunset, walking dogs, or picnicking with friends.
-And if you want to be more active, you can bike, skate, or jog.
+Visitors love sitting next to the river day or night, walking dogs, or picnicking with friends.
+If you want to be more active, you can bike, skate, or jog.

-There’s a boat launch, and you can also kayak from here.
+There’s a boat launch on the water where you can kayak or canoe.
 Locals and visitors alike choose this location when looking for some quiet time.
 Come and relax and enjoy the cool river breeze.

-Local retirees love riding around in their golf carts, looking for the perfect spot to watch the fantastic sunsets.
+Locals love riding around in their golf carts, and often you can find them looking for the perfect spot to watch the fantastic sunsets.

 This dog park is a favorite for both dogs and owners alike.
 There are some great pictures on Facebook of many happy pooches spending time here.
-With 1.3 acres, there’s plenty of room for the dogs to run around.
-And owners will be glad to know there are separate parts for large and small dogs.
+With 1.3 acres, there’s plenty of room for the dogs to run around, with separate areas for large and small dogs to put dog owner’s minds at ease.

-Visitors will find lots of water fountains for our hot days.
-Plus, throughout the park, there are benches to sit down for a rest.
+Visitors will find lots of water fountains, perfect for our hot days.
+Throughout the park, there are benches to sit down for a rest, or take in the sites.

 When it comes to Harbor Town Square dining, locals choose Tugs for casual breakfast, brunch, lunch, and dinner.
 You can also meet friends at the bar and take in a game on the big screen TVs.
 Some of the favorites on the menu are fresh fish and homemade gumbo or onion soup.